aguxez/boot/README.md

 Name, rank and champion being played...
 This only works for Latin America North as for the day of this upload.

 You need a Discord API Key, discord.py and an Api key from the Riot Games API for this to work

+Already has the basic dependencies files needed to run on Heroku.